ZoinerTejada/hdinsight-docs/hdinsight-machine-learning-overview.md

 The edge node of a cluster provides a convenient place to connect to the cluster and to run your R scripts.
 You also have the option to run them across the nodes of the cluster by using ScaleR’s Hadoop Map Reduce or Spark compute contexts.

 Using R Server on HDInsight with Spark, you can parallelize training across the nodes of a cluster by using a Spark compute context.
-With an edge node, you have options for easily running ScaleR’s parallelized distributed functions across the cores of the edge node server.
-It also enables parallelizing functions from open source R packages, if desired.
+You can run R scripts directly on the edge node, using all available cores in parallel, if desired.
+Alternately, you can run your code from the edge node to kick off processing that is distributed across all nodes in the cluster.
+R Server on HDInsight with Spark also enables parallelizing functions from open source R packages, if desired.

 ## Azure Machine Learning and Hive